simplymichael/express-graphql-server/README.md

       (Defaults to a new `MemoryStore` instance).

       `express-graphql-server` comes with an implementation that returns a Redis store instance.
+      The implementation uses `redis-mock` in test and development environments, and uses `redis` otherwise.
-      If you have a Redis instance running and plan to use Redis as a session store, you can use the included Redis store implementation.
+      If you plan to use Redis as a session store, you can use the included Redis store implementation as is in development and testing.
+      If you plan to use it in production or staging environments, you will need to have a Redis instance configured and running.

-      See the [examples](examples) folder and the [Example](#example) section for how to do this.
+      See the [examples](examples) folder and the [Example](#example) section for how to use it.
 - **schema {Array} [required]:** GraphQL schema definition strings
 - **resolvers {Object} [required]:** GraphQL resolvers
 - **context {Function|Object}:** Allows you to pass in arbitrary values to the context object.